ClouDesire/docusaurus/docs/onboarding.md

 customers before using the application for the first time, either for the application to work properly or to provide better initial customization.

-Configuration Parameters are injected in Docker containers like [Environment variables](docker.md#environment-variables), but their value is chosen by customers before placing an order.

-Any other product type, are exposed via API (continue reading this section).
+Configuration parameters filled by the customers are exposed via API (continue reading this section).

 Each parameter is created and bound to a specific Product, but must be activated on one or more _Plans_.
 Each parameter can required or not, and its value can be